 Using the spectrometer on the Keck telescope, astronomers from the Harvard-Smithsonian Center for Astrophysics obtained very sensitive magnesium measurements in one of the most massive and luminous elliptical galaxies known.

-Reference: “A Massive, Quiescent, Population II Galaxy at a Redshift of 2.1,” Mariska Kriek, Charlie Conroy, Pieter G. van Dokkum, Alice E. Shapley, Jieun, Naveen A. Reddy, Brian Siana, Freeke van de Voort, Alison L. Coil & Bahram Mobasher, Nature, 540, 248, 2016.
+Reference: “A Massive, Quiescent, Population II Galaxy at a Redshift of 2.1” by Mariska Kriek, Charlie Conroy, Pieter G. van Dokkum, Alice E. Shapley, Jieun, Naveen A. Reddy, Brian Siana, Freeke van de Voort, Alison L. Coil and Bahram Mobasher, 7 December 2016, Nature.